-Qualified enrollees must be permitted entities, as defined in PL115-174, 215(b)(4), and must possess an employer identification number (EIN) and Dun & Bradstreet D-U-N-S number.
-Each permitted entity will be required to submit a certification in accordance with the Banking Bill in the comment section of their application to Social Security.
+Qualified enrollees must be permitted entities, as defined in PL115-174, and must possess an employer identification number (EIN).
+Each permitted entity will be required to submit a certification in accordance with the Banking Bill.

-- EIN - An EIN, also known as a Federal Tax Identification Number, identifies a business entity.
+- EIN - An EIN, also known as a Employer Identification Number, identifies a business entity.
 If you need an EIN, contact the IRS.

-- Certification Statement – A signed declaration the permitted entity provides to Social Security at least every two years that includes an agreement to each of the following four declarations:
+- Certification Statement – A signed declaration the permitted entity provides to Social Security at least every two years that includes the following four declarations:

-- The Principal is in compliance with this section.
+- The entity is in compliance with the Banking Bill.

-- The Principal is, and will remain, in compliance with its privacy and data security requirements, as described in Title V of the Gramm-Leach-Bliley Act (15 U.S.C.
-6801 et seq.), with respect to information the entity receives from the commissioner pursuant to this section.
+- The entity is, and will remain, in compliance with its privacy and data security requirements, as described in Title V of the Gramm-Leach-Bliley Act (15 U.S.C.
+6801 et seq.), with respect to information the entity receives from the Commissioner pursuant to this section.

-- The Principal will retain sufficient records to demonstrate its compliance with its certification and this section for a period of not less than two years.
+- The entity will retain sufficient records to demonstrate its compliance with its certification and this section for a period of not less than two years.